hazelcast/hazelcast-reference-manual/src/TomcatSessionReplication.md

 <br></br>

-#### Session Caching and deferredWrite parameter
+#### Controlling Session Caching with deferredWrite

 Tomcat Web Session Replication Module has its own nature of caching.
 Attribute changes during the HTTP Request/HTTP Response cycle is cached by default.
 Distributing those changes to the Hazelcast Cluster is costly.
 Because of that, Session Replication is only done at the end of each request for updated and deleted attributes.
 The risk in this approach is losing data if a Tomcat crash happens in the middle of the HTTP Request operation.

 You can change that behavior by setting `deferredWrite=false` in your `<Manager>` element.
 By disabling it, all updates that are done on session objects are directly distributed into Hazelcast Cluster.

-#### Session Expiry
+#### Setting Session Expiration Checks

 Based on Tomcat configuration or `sessionTimeout` setting in `web.xml`, sessions are expired over time.
 This requires a cleanup on the Hazelcast Cluster since there is no need to keep expired sessions in the cluster.

-`processExpiresFrequency`, which is defined in [`<Manager>`](#optional-manager-tag-parameters), is the only setting that controls the behavior of session expiry policy in the Tomcat Web Session Replication Module.
+`processExpiresFrequency`, which is defined in [`<Manager>`](#configuring-manager-element-for-tomcat), is the only setting that controls the behavior of session expiry policy in the Tomcat Web Session Replication Module.
 By setting this, you can set the frequency of the session expiration checks in the Tomcat Instance.

-#### Enabling Session Replication in Multi-App environment
+#### Enabling Session Replication in Multi-App Environment

 Tomcat can be configured in two ways to enable Session Replication for deployed applications.